core-challenge/2023solver-submission/README.md

 ## ToDo at the Submission

   1. please fill in and send your information through [this Google form](https://forms.gle/CGYfrksJASwGUpWYA).
-  2. submit your products as a private Github repository which contains:
+  2. submit your private Github repository by adding `TakehideSoh` and `tom-tan` as members.
-    - a Docker file
-    - a solver description
-  3. Add `TakehideSoh` and `tom-tan` as members of your private repository.

 <!--
 ### Instruction